SherpadNdabambi/customer-support-system-dashboard/README.md

 ### 3. Total Number of Tickets Per Agent ###

-We may write the following SQL query to show us how many tickets each agent has dealt with:
+We may write the following SQL query to show us how many resolved tickets each agent was involved in:

 ```sql
 SELECT